Fields of Study

 The Chinese History program at Columbia supports graduate study spanning the breadth of historical time and beyond, from Bronze-Age settlement formation to Modern Chinese cultural and legal history.
 The program’s faculty retain particular expertise in Early China, the Five Dynasties and Song periods, late-imperial China, and modern China.
 Interested students are also able to engage in the study of Chinese Archaeology in conjunction with affiliated departments and centers at Columbia University.
 University Seminars in Early and Modern China ensure active forums for scholarly engagement, while the program’s faculty and graduate students contribute their own expertise to a variety of centers, events, and departments well beyond EALAC.

-Students of Chinese Literature (broadly conceived) pursue study and scholarship into the textual traditions across modern and pre-modern Chinese literature, history, film, visual culture, and media.
+Students of Chinese Literary and Cultural Studies pursue study and scholarship into the textual traditions across modern and pre-modern Chinese literature, history, film, visual culture, and media.
 Faculty expertise runs the gamut from pre-modern book history and drama to contemporary translation theory, documentary film, and popular culture.
 Graduate students are encouraged to engage in comparative and interdisciplinary studies, drawing on the contributions of visual culture, gender studies, cultural history, and comparative literature, among others.

 The East Asian Religion field provides extensive training in the cultural, linguistic, and textual traditions relevant to each student’s area of interest, as well as a firm methodological grounding in the study of religion.
 The Department’s core and affiliated faculty exhibit particular strengths in Japanese Buddhism, Shinto and Japanese Religions, and Chinese Buddhism and Daoism.
 The Center for Buddhism and East Asian Religions supports faculty and student scholarship on campus through workshops, symposia, and guest lectures.